jaapp/ha-marstek-ble/README.md

 1. Flash an ESP32 device with ESPHome
 2. Add the bluetooth_proxy component
 3. Add to Home Assistant
-4. Your Marstek batteries will automatically use the proxy when needed
+4. Home Assistant will automatically route Marstek BLE traffic through the proxy when needed

 ## Development & Testing